vflopez77/surfs_up/README.md

 Additionally, the year-round precipitation is manageably low.

-Here are the statistics for the June and December precipitation data are as follows:
+Here are the statistics for the June and December precipitation data:

 <img src=Resources/june_precip.png></img>
 <img src=Resources/december_precip.png></img><br>

+Give this information, we recommend that W. Avy proceed with his plan for a Surf and Ice Cream shop in Oahu.